DalbergDataInsights/react-components/docs/README.md

 current tooltips are generated using method that take in corresponding info state and can be easily overridden (see iMap)

-> I am still deciding whether it's better to pass label and variable in props
+> I am still deciding whether it's better to pass label/name and variable in props
 > and override it, decision pending

 ### Map States